 The characters are vibrant and distinct, even the ones the MC doesn't like are interesting as individuals.
 I felt like I really got to know them during the first half or so of the book.
 It showed at times how individual characters understand the same events differently, and I didn't always find myself agreeing with the MC's interpretation.
 I understood why even some minor characters made their choices.
 The narrative continually conveys nuanced and varied interpretations of events, making it feel simultaneously like there were so many better options and also like, for these particular characters, there was no other way.
 It's deftly done.

 Read this if you like books featuring war in a fantasy setting with excellent worldbuilding and a large cast of complex characters.
 Read it when you're ready to feel broken.

 For historical context and inspirations for this trilogy, I recommend reading the excellent blog post from Read by Tiffany: Everything You Need to Know Before You Read The Poppy War by R.F.
 Kuang

-CW for ableism, racism, xenophobia, drug use, drug abuse, emotional abuse, bullying, confinement, self harm, excrement, blood, gore, rape, body horror, child abuse, violence, sexual violence, animal cruelty, animal death, torture, suicide, genocide (graphic), parental death (backstory), child death (graphic), major character death, death.
+CW for ableism, racism, xenophobia, drug use, drug abuse, emotional abuse, bullying, confinement, self harm, excrement, blood, gore, rape (graphic), body horror, child abuse, violence, sexual violence, animal cruelty, animal death, torture, suicide, genocide (graphic), parental death (backstory), child death (graphic), major character death, death (graphic).
 Contains graphic descriptions of genocide, including various means of rape and death in the context of genocide during war.